lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 More important: the generational bottleneck should imply muller's ratchet unless some genetic exchange is happening.
 Perhaps a semi open system which allows for more microbes to enter and replace damaged ones.
 That's why these microbes don't show signs of degradation...
-How then does _T. azollae_ escape this...
+How then does _N. azollae_ escape this...
 Is multiple genome coppies sufficient?

 The leaf pocket ecosystem:
-_T. azollae_ is an autotroph in a highly closed leaf pocket.
+_N. azollae_ is an autotroph in a highly closed leaf pocket.
 Presumably, all elements that can't be fixed photosynthetically or with energy from photosynthesis, are delivered by the plant.
-What about the excretory and dead _T. azollae_ material however It's unreasonable to expect _T. azollae_ has the genetic capacity to completely recycle it's own decaying material.
+What about the excretory and dead _N. azollae_ material however It's unreasonable to expect _N. azollae_ has the genetic capacity to completely recycle it's own decaying material.
-Perhaps the plant can remove this organic waste itself, just as it can remove fixed N and supply all nutrients for _T. azollae_
+Perhaps the plant can remove this organic waste itself, just as it can remove fixed N and supply all nutrients for _N. azollae_
 Alternatively, the bacteria inside the leaf pocket may form some closed nutrient cycle.
-The "additional" microbiome feeds of _T. azollae_ waste, decomposing it to inorganic form to be recycled again by _T. azollae_ (or the plant).
+The "additional" microbiome feeds of _N. azollae_ waste, decomposing it to inorganic form to be recycled again by _N. azollae_ (or the plant).
 One wonders if the low abundance of "additional microbes" is sufficient to fulfil that role in the cycle however...
 Again, it may be "waiting" there for a later life stage of the leaf pocket, we sampled material that's "too fresh".
-Also, there is presumablyy no requirement to close the nutrient cycle since the plant has to be able to support _T. azollae_ with nutrients.
+Also, there is presumablyy no requirement to close the nutrient cycle since the plant has to be able to support _N. azollae_ with nutrients.
 Perhaps
 With ideas from [@rillig2019]

-Again a completely different hypothesis: The "additional microbiome" adds some function that was lost/damaged in _T. azollae_, perhaps connecting to the reason _T. azollae_ can't be cultered.
+Again a completely different hypothesis: The "additional microbiome" adds some function that was lost/damaged in _N. azollae_, perhaps connecting to the reason _N. azollae_ can't be cultered.

 ITSNTS versus "simple altruism"